Oxalis albicans Kunth

 Bloom Time: Summer

-Oxalis albicans is a perennial herb with glaucous and gray-green to yellowish-green leaves.
-They are distinctly hairy, with 3 leaflets and up to 0.6 inches (1.5 cm) long.
-The lemon-yellow petals splay outward around a hub of stamens like stout spokes on a cartwheel.
-The fruits are angular-cylindrical, up to 0.7 inches (1.7 cm) long, fleshy explosive capsules.
+Oxalis albicans is a perennial herb with glaucous and gray-green to yellowish-green leaves, distinctly hairy, with three leaflets and up to 0.6 inches (1.5 cm) long.
+The lemon-yellow petals splay outward around a hub of stamens-like, stout spokes on a cartwheel.
+Fruits are fleshy angular-cylindrical, up to 0.7 inches (1.7 cm) long, explosive capsules.

 USDA hardiness zones 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).